bruin-data/bruin-vscode/README.md

 ## Release Notes

-### Latest Release: v0.8.0
+### Latest Release: v0.8.1

+### Fixed
+- Added error handling for the "no such file or directory" (ENOENT) error when the `output` panel is clicked.

+### Previous Highlights

-### Added
+### Version 0.8.0
 - Introduction of a new tab dedicated to rendering asset details, with dynamic updating for data.
 - Integration of an alert message feature to provide clear feedback when data is unavailable for display.

-### Fixed
 - Display the asset name on the `General Tab` dynamically

-### Previous Highlights

 ### Version 0.7.x
 - Clearly differentiated render errors and validation errors to eliminate confusion.